-We have invested significantly in data insights and technologies and made them our core competencies.
+We have invested significantly in data insights and technology and made them our core competencies.
 The substantial volume of property listings and housing transactions, multi-layer agent-customer engagement through offline and online interfaces, as well as the broad participation of various parties on our platform, necessitate a reliable and scalable technology architecture.

 We generate large amounts of unique data from our platform's day-to-day operation.
 This includes the multi-dimensional housing data, user behavioral data, transactional and pricing data as a result of our extensive platform scale and high transaction volume.
-We believe this gives us unparalleled insight into the entire housing transactions and services value chain, which could be further utilized to feed our proprietary algorithms to optimize products and solutions, and guide the efficient operation of our offline network and enhance the local market insights of agents on our platform.
+We believe this gives us unparalleled insight into the entire housing transactions and services value chain, which could be further utilized to feed our proprietary algorithms to optimize products and solutions, guide the efficient operation of our offline network and enhance the local market insights of agents on our platform.

-We aspire to lead the innovations in the new era of China's housing transactions and services industry by leveraging our data insights and technologies.
-Therefore, we have been enhancing customer experience and platform efficiency through new technologies, such as virtual reality, artificial intelligence, big data and Internet-of-Things, to create and develop real-life use cases and applications and benefit all platform participants.
+We aspire to lead the innovations in the new era of China's housing transactions and services industry by leveraging our data insights and technology.
+Therefore, we have been enhancing customer experience and platform efficiency through using new technology, such as virtual reality, artificial intelligence, big data and Internet-of-Things, to create and develop real-life use cases and applications and benefit all platform participants.
 For example,

-- Our VR property showing function allows customers to visit properties remotely using advanced VR technology, achieving an immersive real-time experience with real-time agent interaction, therefore significantly enhancing decision-making efficiency and minimizing the costs of physical home tours.
-In 2019, we had approximately 420 million views of VR property showing and our housing customers have aggregately spent 23 million hours for VR property showing.
-We had on average approximately 205,000 VR tours per day in the three months ended March 31, 2020, compared to an average of approximately 4,800 VR tours per day in the three months ended March 31, 2019. - Leveraging our proprietary technology, we have digitalized key work streams of our agents.
-Through our comprehensive SaaS systems, agents can post authentic property listings, interact with housing customers in real time, manage existing housing customers, cooperate with other agents through referrals and recommendations, browse for leads assigned or in public domain, and access to visualized transaction process management. - By introducing "Beike's Pick," we apply big data and artificial intelligence to analyze transactional and behavioral data to recommend quality listings that are more likely to be successfully sold, leading to richer data collected that can further enhance our recommendation accuracy and fasten the transaction cycle. - By further developing financial solutions such as electronic wallets, knowledge graphs, and credit scoring, we are able to streamline services such as secure payment, escrow, mortgage facilitation services, title clearance and guarantee, bridge loans and other financial solutions to provide customers with the best in class financial services.
+- Our VR property showing function allows customers to visit properties remotely using advanced VR technology, achieving an immersive real-time experience with on-demand real-time agent interaction, therefore significantly enhancing decision-making efficiency and minimizing the costs of physical home tours.
+In 2019, we had approximately 420 million views of VR property showing and our housing customers have aggregately spent 23 million hours on VR property showing.
+We had on average approximately 159,000 VR property showings guided by agents per day in the three months ended June 30, 2020, compared to an average of approximately 11,000 such VR property showings per day in the three months ended June 30, 2019. - Leveraging our proprietary technology, we have digitalized and standardized key work streams of our agents.
+Through our comprehensive SaaS systems, agents can post authentic property listings, interact with housing customers in real time, manage existing housing customers, cooperate with other agents through referrals and recommendations, browse for leads assigned or in the sharing pool, and access to visualized transaction process management.

+- By introducing "Beike's Pick", we apply big data and artificial intelligence to analyze transactional and behavioral data to recommend quality listings that are more likely to be successfully sold, leading to higher quality data collected that can further enhance our recommendation accuracy and fasten the transaction cycle. - By further developing financial solutions such as electronic wallets, knowledge graphs, and credit scoring, we are able to streamline services such as secure payment, escrow, mortgage facilitation services, title clearance and guarantee, bridge loans and other financial solutions to provide customers with the best in class financial services.